Where to find the best pizzas in Hanoi?

 - A distinctive and unique style of pizzas.

-- With approximately 10 branches in Hanoi, Pizza 4P’s is for a lot of habitants of the capital the best choice for a pizza near where they stay.
+- With dozen of branches in Hanoi, Pizza 4P’s is for a lot of habitants of the capital the best choice for a pizza near where they stay.
 Yes, it may shock a lot of expats but not everybody is living in Tay Ho area.

 Practical Info: